In the Jose

 This was a trip with the kids from SRAM to check out some new Rock Shox product.
 They flew my monkey-ass out to San Jose to hook up with the kids at Trail Head Cyclery.
 My buddy Lars runs that place and he's a good rider.
 He knows his stuff and that shop is THE PLACE to go if you live in the Bay Area and like to ride big bikes, really fast.
 I learned a lot working for Lars at Trail Head back in 1997 and we've managed to cobble together a friendship over the past 10 years.

 The day ended back at Trail Head.
 We got the staff together and hit all-you-can-eat Sushi not too far from the shop.
 They didn't make any money on us, let me tell you.
 11 of us ate and ate and ate.
 I should have taken pics of THAT!
-It was an epic feast, especially when you consider that I didn't eat all day, with the exception of that huge coffee at Peet's.
-Peet's is good, if you've never had it.
+It was an epic feast, especially when you

 Ok, so the fork...
 The new Lyric is pretty sweet.
 You get coil with Uturn or 2-step with a travel adjust or the solo air, which is just 160mm.
 It's a 20mm thru with Maxle and comes in 1 1/8" AND 1.5" steer versions.
 It's got low-speed and high-speed compression damping, rebound damping and a gate setting, much like other RockShox forks.
 It's 35mm stanchions did a good job of keeping everything pointing in the right direction.
 The adjustments were intuitive (for me) and I managed to get the fork pretty dialed after our first run.
 I continued to mess with it most of the day (especially for the climbs, using the 2step travel reducer) and had a good time with it.
 It was the best part of the ride for me.
-My confidence was not at it's peak all day but I did manage to ride all of the stuff that I aimed at.
+My confidence was not at it's peak all day but I did manage to ride all of the stuff that I aimed a

 While I'm not a Santa Cruz bikes fan, this Nomad thing made it worse for me.
 You can keep your 1997 VPP technology and I'll keep to the 1991 FSR stuff.
 Not only that, but the Conti tires on that bad boy ruined me.
 Not a fan before... not a fan now.